benburrill/picoputt/README.md

 Encouraged by this early success (and hypnotized by the pretty fractal patterns), I set out on a futile and somewhat pointless quest to "correctly" generalize the algorithm for other grid sizes.

-Long story short, after a embarrassingly long time trying to generalize the algorithm (and trying to understand better what my algorithms were even doing mathematically), I had to throw in the towel as I was getting nowhere.
+Long story short, after an embarrassingly long time trying to generalize the algorithm (and trying to understand better what my algorithms were even doing mathematically), I had to throw in the towel as I was getting nowhere.
 Whenever I felt I had a promising idea, it was crap, but random nonsense tweaks sometimes improved things.